-Why today’s leaders must adapt to a changing landscape and embrace DEIB
+Why today’s leaders must adapt to a changing landscape

 I recently met with the CEO of a large engineering company.
 Bill is a 60-year-old white, alpha- male, command-control leader.
 Or, as he put it, “old-school.”
 He was deeply proud of what he had built over the decades, employing hundreds of people and leading a company worth tens of millions.